manojmerugu/merugu/README.md

 # merugu
-am a fresher looking to get into IT ,as i have bit knowledge on programing with c and  plswl
+am a fresher looking to get into IT ,as i have bit knowledge on programing with c and  plsql